 \section{Introduction}

-The integration of distributed energy resources---such as photovoltaics, wind turbines, and Energy Storage Systems (ESSs)---has led to the growing deployment of microgrids, which enable more localized generation, storage, and consumption of electricity \citep{chen2020networked}.
+The integration of distributed energy resources, including photovoltaics, wind turbines, and Energy Storage Systems (ESSs), has led to the growing deployment of microgrids, which enable more localized generation, storage, and consumption of electricity \citep{chen2020networked}.
 Designing an effective Energy Management System (EMS) for microgrids is crucial for ensuring reliability and reducing operational costs under uncertain generation and load profiles.
-The core of an EMS lies in solving an optimization problem, for which a wide range of methods have been explored, including quadratic programming~\citep{yoon2020quadratic}, stochastic programming for explicitly handling uncertainties in generation and demand~\citep{liang2014stochastic}, and meta-heuristic approaches for addressing non-convex or non-smooth problem structures~\citep{akter2024review}.
-The interested reader is referred to a comprehensive review by~\cite{zia2018microgrids} for other relevant methods.
-Recent trends in this direction have also shifted toward the specific use of Model Predictive Control (MPC)~\citep{prodan2014model, pippia2019single, hu2023economic}, which has emerged as an appealing framework since it seamlessly integrates system dynamics, forecast information, and operational constraints within an optimization-based control scheme.
-Typically, Economic MPC (EMPC) has attracted considerable attention~\citep{parisio2014model, tobajas2022resilience, hu2023economic}, as it extends conventional MPC by directly optimizing an economic performance metric---such as operating cost and profit---rather than focusing solely on trajectory or reference tracking.
+The core of an EMS lies in solving an optimization problem, for which a wide range of methods have been explored, including quadratic programming~\citep{yoon2020quadratic}, stochastic programming that explicitly accounts for uncertainties in generation and demand~\citep{liang2014stochastic}, and meta-heuristic approaches that address non-convex or non-smooth problem structures~\citep{akter2024review}.
+The interested reader is referred to the comprehensive review by~\cite{zia2018microgrids} for additional methods in this area.
+Recent developments have also focused on the use of Model Predictive Control (MPC)~\qt{\citep{prodan2014model, pippia2019single, alarcon2022economic, hu2023economic, alarcon2023scenario}}, which has emerged as an appealing framework because it naturally integrates system dynamics, forecast information, and operational constraints within an optimization-based control scheme.
+In particular, Economic MPC (EMPC) has attracted considerable attention~\citep{parisio2014model, tobajas2022resilience, hu2023economic}, as it extends conventional MPC by directly optimizing an economic performance metric, such as operating cost or profit, instead of focusing solely on \qt{stabilization or reference tracking}.
 This formulation makes EMPC well suited for modern microgrids, where achieving economic efficiency and sustainable energy integration are primary objectives.